-Jawun works with an Aboriginal Advisory Group and local Indigenous leaders to help determine priorities for the Inner Sydney region.
+Jawun works with local Indigenous leaders to help determine priorities for the Inner Sydney region.

 CEO, Tribal Warrior Association> Read more

-Shane Phillips is the CEO of Tribal Warrior Association and is considered one of the key leaders of the Redfern Aboriginal community.
-As well as the Tribal Warrior Association, Shane is also a life member of the Redfern All Blacks Rugby League Club, co-ordinator of the monthly ‘Family Day’ on The Block, and has actively fought the battle to rid The Block of drugs.
+Shane Phillips is considered one of the key leaders of the Redfern Aboriginal community.
+Shane is currently the CEO of the Tribal Warrior Association and Co-Chair of the Inner Sydney Empowered Communities and is also a life member of the Redfern All Blacks Rugby League Club, co-ordinator of the monthly “Family Day” on The Block, and has actively fought the battle to rid The Block of drugs.

 Born and raised on the area known as The Block, Shane was the official spokesperson for the community amid the “Redfern riots” which took place in 2004 after the unfortunate death of a teenager, alleged at the hands of the police.
 Through the Tribal Warrior Association, Shane has implemented the successful Clean Slate Without Prejudice mentoring program to provide improved outcomes for Redfern youth through family support community development.

 In September 2010 Shane was awarded a “Deadly Award for Contribution to Cultural Advancement”.
 Shane was given the “Australia’s Local Hero 2013” award at the Australian of the Year ceremony on 26 January 2013.